bbauska/W3Cx-5of5/README.md

     people from diverse cultures, check for translatability and inappropriate cultural bias.

-You will find more quick tips on the [Internationalization quick tips](https://www.w3.org/International/quicktips/) page.
-Remember that these tips do not constitute complete guidelines.
+<p>You will find more quick tips on the <a href="https://www.w3.org/International/quicktips/">
+Internationalization quick tips</a> page.
+Remember that these tips do not constitute complete guidelines.</p>

 <h4>Internationalization checker</h4>

+<p>When you start creating Web pages, you can also run them through the
+W3C&apos;s <a href="https://validator.w3.org/i18n-checker/">Internationalization
-When you start creating Web pages, you can also run them through the W3C&apos;s [Internationalization Checker](https://validator.w3.org/i18n-checker/).
-If there are internationalization problems with your page, this checker explains what they are and what to do about it.
+Checker</a>.
+If there are internationalization problems with your page, this checker explains what they are and what to do about it.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-1">1.1 Introduction - Module 1: Intro to JavaScript (1:46)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->